 can at all reasonable times be inspected or purchased by the public.

-[Section 53A inserted by No. 38 of 2011 s.
+[Section 53A inserted: No. 38 of 2011 s.
 33.]

 53B.
 Regulations may prescribe codes of practice

 (1) Regulations made under section 52 may prescribe a code of practice to apply in relation to the provision of child care services or a particular type, or types, of child care service.